ezriharmusial/LastMessengerS/src/lib/md-collections/media/lovetonic.md

 order: 12
 release_year: 2022
 quote: Palm wine is LoveTonic
-excerpt: With frustrating dismay, I have observed how Oyibo (the whites) succeeded in replacing our natural alcoholic Palm wines (Nkwu na Ngwo) drinks with their artificial drinks like Beer, Minerals, Malt, Hots, Wine etc.  I realized that Oyibo's gradual but steady replacement of our natural gifts with
+seo_excerpt: With frustrating dismay, I have observed how Oyibo (the whites) succeeded in replacing our natural alcoholic Palm wines (Nkwu na Ngwo) drinks with their artificial drinks like Beer, Minerals, Malt, Hots, Wine etc.  I realized that Oyibo's gradual but steady replacement of our natural gifts with